sijnstra/agon-docs/docs/vdp/System-Commands.md

 - Prior to MOS 1.03 the subset commands that it supported were indexed from &00, not &80.
 For example, `VDU 23, 0, &02` to request the cursor position.
 Commands in the range &00-&7F were used on Acorn systems to control the VDU hardware, so to avoid conflicts, and to allow for the possibility of supporting some of those commands, Agon commands were re-indexed from &80.

-## `VDU 23, 0, &0A, n`: Set cursor start line and appearance §§§§
+## `VDU 23, 0, &0A, n`: Set text cursor start line and appearance §§§§

-This command defines the start line (or row) of the cursor and its appearance.
+This command defines the start line (or row) of the text cursor and its appearance.
 Bits 0-4 define the start line of the cursor, and bits 5-6 define the cursor appearance.
 The meaning of the appearance bits are as follows:

 | Bit 6 | Bit 5 | Meaning |
 | ----- | ----- | ------- |